mardix/Voodoo/ReadMe.md

 ##6.
 Using Magician

-Magician is the web and command line interface that allows you to quickly create Models, Modules, Controllers, Views, Routes etc.

 Magician is a tool designed to help you speed up your development by generating MVC code for your application.
-It will create your Module, Models, Controllers, Views, Routes etc. Properly NAMESPACE your controller classed and put them in the right directory.
+It will create your Module, Models, Controllers, Views, Routes etc. Properly NAMESPACE your controller classes and put them in the right directory.
 The Magician can be accessed via command line and the web interface.

 * Command line interface